 In terms of the reviews by other traders, they appear to be quite mixed.
 In the iTunes store the traders appear to be happy with the app.
 However, in the Android store there are many complaints about the slow reaction time of the app.

 Well, we are not really fans.
 Even though PrimeXBT claims that you have all of the same functionality as the browser based platform, you still can never replicate the same trading conditions.
 We would suggest you use the web app as a first port of call.

 Nothing can be quite as frustrating for a trader than an exchange that takes a long time to respond to their questions or customer support queries.
 This is why it is such an important criteria for us when we complete these reviews.

-They claim to offer customers 24/7 support through a dedicated support email.
-You can contact their team on email@example.com if you have any questions that related to security, account management or product inquiries.
+They were also quite knowledgeable so it shows that Prime XBT has not palmed their support function off to some offshore location with people who don’t know what they are talking about.
+Alternatively, you can contact their team on firstname.lastname@example.org if you have any questions that related to security, account management or product inquiries.

 Unfortunately, they do not have a dedicated phone line which you can dial in the case of an emergency.
 They also do not appear to have an online chat functionality but perhaps this is something that they could roll out later on.

 Finally, if you suspect that something could be down with the exchange then you can always head on over to their status page.
 This gives you an in depth overview of the operational status of the tradin engine, deposits / withdrawals and website.